Scuba Diving at The Saddle, Carter Lake

 Recommended Dive Suit

-Based on regional estimates and current weather, the likely required exposure protection is a 3-5mm wetsuit.
+Based on regional estimates and current weather, the likely required exposure protection is a thicker wetsuit or drysuit.
 Note that local currents and upwellings can alter this.
-A hood or vest is suggested for sensitive divers due to surface winds.
-Surface intervals may feel cooler.
+A thermal robe or jacket is recommended between dives.
 Due to unpredictable weather patterns, conditions may change rapidly.
-A significant temperature drop is forecast; strongly suggest bringing a backup warmer suit option.
-Carrying a secondary suit is common practice among experienced divers.

 Because recent water temperature readings are not available for The Saddle, Carter Lake, the guidance below is based mainly on current air conditions and seasonal expectations.
-Current surface air temperatures are roughly 20°C (68°F).
+Current surface air temperatures are roughly 14°C (57°F).

 Hyperbaric Chamber